stefancristian236/tasty-local-ai-meals-94/README.md

 #Welcome to NutriSaver

-  An app that is designated to those who want to leave healthy while on a budget.
+  An app that is designated to those who want to live healthy while on a budget.
+  Powered by AI.